-York Civic Trust is currently running a major City wide transport consultation to find out what residents think are the key issues in York and how to tackle them.
+York Civic Trust has recently run a major City wide transport consultation to find out what residents think are the key issues in York and how to tackle them.

-Partnering with the York Environment Forum and York Bus Forum, The Trust has launched this survey that runs throughout September 2019.
+Partnering with the York Environment Forum and York Bus Forum, The Trust conducted this survey throughout September 2019.

-This consultation is funded by York Civic Trust, The National Lottery Community Fund, the Rees Jeffreys Road Fund, York Environment Forum, York Bus Forum and York BID.
+This consultation was funded by York Civic Trust, The National Lottery Community Fund, the Rees Jeffreys Road Fund, York Environment Forum, York Bus Forum and York BID.

 Working with York Bus Forum and York Environment Forum, we have established a Citizens’ Transport Forum, drawn from those who completed our September 2019 survey.
 Citizens’ Transport Forums enable a representative group of residents to come together to agree on transport policy.
 They are still novel; the first UK Transport Forum was held in Cambridge in 2019.